Conditions Clostridioides (formerly Clostridium) difficile infection

 What is a Clostridioides difficile infection?

-Clostridioides (formerly: Clostridium) difficile is a bacterium that lives in the environment as well as in animals’ and people’s intestines.
-Almost 5 percent of adults have these bacteria in their intestines but they only cause problems for a very few of these.
+Clostridioides (formerly: Clostridium) difficile is a type of bacteria that live in the environment as well as in animals’ and people’s intestines.
+Almost 5 percent of adults have these bacteria in their intestines but they only cause problems in a very small number of cases.

 What are the symptoms of a Clostridioides difficile infection?

-A Clostridioides difficile (C. difficile) infection typically causes the sudden onset of watery, foul-smelling diarrhea.
-It is very rare for patients not to have diarrhea.
+A Clostridioides difficile (C. difficile) infection typically causes watery diarrhea that has a distinctive smell.
+It is very rare for diarrhea not to occur.
 Blood is usually only found in the feces in extremely severe cases.

 A further typical symptom is a high temperature, which is experienced by almost a third of patients.
 About a fifth experience pain in the lower abdomen.
-A loss of appetite, nausea and vomiting are also potential indications of a C. difficile infection.
+Loss of appetite, nausea and vomiting are also potential indications of a C. difficile infection.

 What causes a Clostridioides difficile infection?